-I wish I could tell you - I mean REALLY tell you - about manic bipolar.
+I wish I could tell you – I mean REALLY help you understand – about manic bipolar.

 Mania is what differentiates bipolar disorder from depression.
 Getting manic is also the key difference between Bipolar 1 and Bipolar 2.
 (In Bipolar Type II people are merely hypomanic, not “full-on” manic.)

-According to AstraZeneca, producer of a leading bipolar medication:
+According to AstraZeneca, producer of a leading unipolar medication:

 But talk about too much of a good thing.
 The “high” of a manic episode will all too often lead to tragedy in the end.

 It is also important to understand that mania is not always a feeling of euphoria.
-Sometimes it comes in the form of extreme anger or even confused thinking and delusions to the point of psychosis.
+It comes in the form of agitation, extreme anger or even confused thinking and delusions to the point of psychosis.

 This more nuanced and thorough description of mania from The Black Dog, a leading psychiatric research institute is much more informative and useful: Mania in Bipolar Defined.